Brian Bass

-Brian Michael Bass (born January 6, 1982) is an American former professional baseball pitcher and former pitching coach for the Stevenson University Mustangs in addition to offering private pitching instructions.
-He played for the Minnesota Twins, Baltimore Orioles, and Pittsburgh Pirates in Major League Baseball.
+Brian Michael Bass (born January 6, 1982) is an American former professional baseball pitcher who played in Major League Baseball (MLB) for the Minnesota Twins, Baltimore Orioles, and Pittsburgh Pirates.

 Playing career

 Kansas City Royals (2000–2006)

 Bass, a graduate of Robert E. Lee High School in Montgomery, Alabama, was selected by the Kansas City Royals in the sixth round (164th overall) of the 2000 Major League Baseball draft.

 After signing with the Royals, Bass played for the Rookie League Gulf Coast Royals in 2000.
 He went 3–5 with a 3.89 ERA in 12 games (nine starts).
 Bass also made one start at the Single-A level for the Charleston Alley Cats.

 In 2001, Bass played for the Single-A Burlington Bees.
 Making 26 starts, he had a 4.65 ERA and went 3–10; his 10 losses are still an all-time high for him.
 Bass played the entire 2002 season for the Bees again, improving his performance on the previous season, making 20 starts and finishing 5–7 with a 3.83 ERA.

 Bass had the best season of his minor league career in 2003 while playing for the Single-A Wilmington Blue Rocks.
 Making 26 starts, he went 9–8 with a 2.84 ERA.
 He was third on the team in wins (9), second in the team in games started (26) and innings pitched (1521/3), and led the team in strikeouts with 119.
 On August 6, against the Winston-Salem Warthogs, Bass came within one out of a no-hitter.
 Baseball America named Bass as the Royals eighth best prospect.

 Bass went winless in 2004 while playing for the Rookie League Arizona Royals and the Double-A Wichita Wranglers.
 Losing a combined 5 games, he had a 5.94 ERA in 14 starts.
 In 2005, while playing for the Wranglers again, Bass had a 12–8 record and a 5.24 ERA in 27 starts.

 In 2006, Bass split the season between the Arizona Royals, the Wichita Wranglers, and the Triple-A Omaha Royals.
 Making a combined 15 starts in 16 games, Bass went 6–7 with a 5.70 ERA.
 Bass became a minor league free agent after the season.